 Margin trading on an exchange

-Many crypto exchanges, such as Binance and FTX, offer margin trading.
+Many crypto exchanges, such as Binance, offer margin trading.
 Traders who are registered on these exchanges can start margin trading within minutes.
 All they need to do is deposit some crypto and open a position.

 Bitcoin margin trading on an exchange is probably the easiest way for most people to take out a leveraged position.
 However, the downside is that you must leave your crypto on the exchange.
 You can’t margin trade and then withdraw your coins to a hardware wallet or a non-custodial wallet like Exodus.